 THE SECRET OF THE BELLES

-CONTEMPORARY AMERICAN DOLL ARTISTS & THEIR DOLLS
+CONTEMPORARY AMERICAN DOLL ARTISTS AND THEIR DOLLS

 This was the first book by Collector Books to focus not only on collectible dolls, but on the artists who created them.
 The book highlights 25 contemporary doll designers and their dolls, including Sue Sizemore (Kacinda), Anna Puchalski (limited edition Cocoa), Monica Reo (Alissa), Karen Williams Smith (The Promise), Kim Jelley (Blue Ice Faerie), Mary Ellen Frank (Lizzie and Oleanna), Marilyn Radzat (The Golden Faerie), and many more.
 Artist profiles are provided, which share the stories behind the creation of the dolls and the source of inspiration for the artists.